 This because of its great advantages as:

-Finally, I hope you like this article and you can follow our new topics that will Deepen more and more to illustrate DC motors.
+Finally, I hope you like this article and you can follow our topics that will deepen more and more to illustrate DC motors.